 As it turns out, the fallback glyph is already set up: Anything on the master layer (the layer with the name of the master, typically ‘Regular’) is considered to be the fallback.
 So, for instance, in the Regular master of the uppercase i, we can draw our sans-serif rectangle between cap height and baseline.
 The little diamond symbols indicate that the nodes are exactly on the metric lines:

 Adding the color layers

 Now, in the Layers palette in the sidebar (Cmd-Opt-P), create a duplicate of the Regular master.
-You can do so by clicking the plus button, and a backup layer named after the current date and time will appear.
+Do so by clicking the plus button, and a backup layer named after the current date and time will appear.
 In the Layers palette, right-click that layer and choose the layer type Color Palette:

 The name of the layer changes automatically and a color circle appears next to the layer name, indicating the palette color for the layer.
 In order to pick the color for the layer, simply click in the color circle and choose from the pop-up: